meedan/check-mark/README.md

 ### TODO

 * Avoid that a new instance of the app is triggered when sharing content with already running app (https://github.com/meedan/react-native-share-menu/issues/25)
-* Slack login currently doesn't work because Slack ask the user to use the mobile app